briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 **To take an application-first approach to DevOps**

-- While learning about IaC, I had a hard time finding in-depth materials covering application development, CI/CD pipelines and automation and Infrastructure as Code and how these three knowledge domains work together
+- Application developers who are increasingly being tasked with operational duties
-- You could probably use another framework with these IaC libraries like Flask or Rails, but for now I'm building these projects with Django first in mind
+- While learning about IaC, I had a hard time finding in-depth materials covering application development, CI/CD pipelines and automation and Infrastructure as Code and how these three knowledge domains work together.
+There are important considerations to make when  between a Hello World docker image
-- Application developers who are increasingly being tasked to do operations
+- You could probably use another framework with these IaC libraries like Flask or Rails, but for now I'm building these projects with Django first-in-mind

 **To develop a project I can reference when helping myself and others**

-- companies and projects that do IaC and CI/CD for the most part have things in private repos for obvious reasons, there isn't much incentive to share this type of code
+- companies and projects that do IaC and CI/CD for the most part have things in private repos for obvious reasons, there isn't any good reason to share this type of code unless you are sharing it with an auditor
-- Hopefully the application, IaC and CI/CD pipelines *aren't overly complex*.
+- Hopefully the sample application, IaC and CI/CD pipelines *aren't overly complex*.
 There are more complex examples of open source companies out there, but their repos have steep learning curves and a lot going on
-- for example: people often ask about how to split up IaC deployments and application deployments.
+- People often ask about how to split up IaC deployments and application deployments.
 I want to be able to use this project to **show** people how it can be done

 **To encourage others (specifically Developer Advocates / Developer Relations / Solutions Architects in the CDK, Terraform and Pulumi communities) to share complete and non-trivial examples of IaC software **in use** with an actual application.**